Dicklesworthstone/anti_alzheimers_flasher/README.md

 ## Introduction

-This repository contains the source code for "Alzheimer's Buddy: 40Hz Therapy," a web-based application designed to explore the potential benefits of light and sound therapy at 40Hz for individuals with Alzheimer's disease.
+This repository contains the source code for "Alzheimer's Buddy: 40Hz Therapy," a web-based application designed to explore the potential benefits of light and sound therapy at 40Hz for individuals with Alzheimer's disease, or as a preventative measure for those at risk of developing the disease.
 The application provides an immersive experience using flashing light and sound, along with informative content about the science and studies behind this innovative approach.

 ## Features